 WHAT ARE THE INDICATIONS FOR CPC Surgery?

-1. Persistently elevated eye pressure despite aggressive surgical treatment.
+1. Persistently elevated eye pressure despite aggressive surgical treatment.2.
+A painful eye with little or no sight remaining.

 3. Uncontrolled glaucoma in a patient who is not a good surgical candidate.